When looking for places to eat in Stornoway, The Harris and Lewis Smokehouse is the latest culinary delight to hit the Outer Hebrides.

-Situated within walking distance from the town centre and with views looking across to the local school and council buildings, this restaurant serves breakfast, brunch, lunch food and alcoholic drinks (with the option of hot drinks and cakes on the side), I also believe that they have extended their opening hours and mealtime availability so this is definitely something to look into when booking a table as the Harris and Lewis Smokehouse is bringing a little welcome of city cool to the Isle of Lewis.
+Situated within walking distance from the town centre and with views looking across to the local school and council buildings, this restaurant serves breakfast, brunch, lunch food and alcoholic drinks (with the option of hot drinks and cakes on the side), I also believe that they have extended their opening hours and mealtime availability so this is something to look into when booking a table as the Harris and Lewis Smokehouse is bringing a little welcome of city cool to the Isle of Lewis.

 The interior is beautifully decorated throughout and thankfully they have not fallen into the trap of attempting to keep up with the latest trends, so the decor is somewhat timeless incorporating the local tweed textile with the leather seating and some lovely decorative floor to ceiling wall shelving.